Reference

 Generated API endpoints follow REST conventions:

-GET /api/products # List all
+GET /api/teams/:teamId/shop-products # List all

-POST /api/products # Create new
+POST /api/teams/:teamId/shop-products # Create new

-PUT /api/products/:id # Update existing
+PATCH /api/teams/:teamId/shop-products/:id # Update existing

-DELETE /api/products/:id # Delete
+DELETE /api/teams/:teamId/shop-products/:id # Delete

 Query Parameters